LibreTexts/ngshare/docs/user_guide/user_guide.rst

 -------------------------------------------------------------------------
 TODO

-Theoreotically, this project brings minimal overhead to other Jupyter applications.
+Theoretically, this project brings minimal overhead to other Jupyter applications.

 Starting ``ngshare`` requires some CPU time and memory.
 If no one is using the service only ``/healthz`` will be accessed.
 The overhead should be neglectable in most modern systems.